simfender/xplanel/README.md

 The script reads a config.json file and the images from a specified folder, I'll make it easy to understand with an example:

-We want to put the "Master Caution" button to the second button/first raw of the Steam Deck, so firstly we have to create two images for the master caution button, one for the "ON" state and the other for the "OFF" state.
+We want to put the "Master Caution" button to the second button/first raw of the Stream Deck, so firstly we have to create two images for it, one for the "ON" state and the other for the "OFF" state.

 <table>
 <tr><td>1.mc.on.png</td><td>1.mc.off.png</td></tr>